Dingo-Seven/UK-Happy-Hardcore-Resources/UK-Hardcore-Sample-Packs.md

 While I am aware that a lot of the UK Happy Hardcore sound tends to come from the reFX Vengeance sample packs, I find that they tend to be relatively inaccessible for most.
 For this reason, I really like getting artist packs because they tend to be cheaper, and you can emulate the kind of sound that you're going for or at least get a good starting point on that journey.

 Don't be afraid to experiment with taking sounds from other genres!

-Consider using sounds from Trance, Acid Techno/House, Industrial Midtempo, Russian Hardbass, Drum N Bass, Kawaii Future Bass, Eurobeat, European New Beat, etc.
+If you use Splice or any other sample subscription service, you can use samples from an array of genres such as Trance, Techno, Drum n Bass, and Dubstep for the drums.
+It is cool to mesh hardcore with other genres such as Rock, Kawaii Future Bass, the works.
+Getting samples like fx, ambiance, and the like from many other genres is worth experimenting with.
+I personally like the KSHMR packs for drum fills, fx, and the occasional Uplifting Trance kick.

+I heavily advise learning sound design for things like acid, pads, and leads.

+If it sounds good, it's good :D

+Have fun in your productions!

-Here are some that I know of:
+Here are the packs:

 ## UK Happy Hardcore